certik/hermes2d/doc/src/tutorial-1.rst

 =================================

 This tutorial should give you a good idea of how Hermes2D works.
-After reading it, you will be able to create your own applications and/or adjust existing Hermes2D examples for your purposes.
-At the beginning of every section we give a reference to the corresponding example in the Hermes2D git repository -- there you will always find the corresponding main.cpp file, mesh file(s) etc.
+After reading it, you will be able to create your own applications and/or adjust existing Hermes examples for your purposes.
+At the beginning of every section we give a reference to the corresponding example in the Hermes git repository -- there you will always find the corresponding main.cpp file, mesh file(s) etc.

-The document is under continuous development - if you find bugs or would like us to improve something, let us know through the `mailing list <http://groups.google.com/group/hermes2d/>`_.
+This document is under active development.
+If you find bugs, typos, dead links or such, or have a nice example to add to the tutorial or to the Hermes repository, please do us a favor and let us know through the `mailing list <http://groups.google.com/group/hermes2d/>`_.

 Finite Element Mesh (01)
 --------------------------------